TheGloriousGenesis/CS_Learning/Machine_Learning/Data_Mining/README.md

 Other factors one has to take into account is if the data is reliable, accessible, accurate, useful and complete (where possible).

+To explore how the data is distributed, we can look at the central tendency of the data.
+These statistics can be used during *imputation* in order to fill in data:
+- **Mean**: Sensitive to outliers (due to all values being added and divided by number of values).
+Can be fixed by excluding values.
+- **Median**: Better fit if outliers are present
+- **Mode**: Best used for data type that is not numerical.
+- **Variance**: Sensitive to outliers

+In order to get the most out of the data, we must ensure we are only using data that gives the most importance and reduces redundancy.
+We must look at how similar/dissimilar attributes are.

+### Similarity
+Often scored on a range from 0 to 1.
+For single attribute objects, similarity measured differently (refer to notebook).
+Commonly used similarity checks for multi attribute objects are:
+- **Supremum distance** (good for ????)
+- **Minkowski distance** (good for ????)
+- **Simple matching coefficent** (good for binary data)
+- **Jaccard coefficent**
+- **Cosine similarity** (good for )
+- **Chi-squared**

 ## Preprocessing
 There are 4 steps commonly used in preprocessing: